 From all of us here at RiverLink, we hope that you and your loved ones are staying safe and healthy during this difficult time.
 COVID-19 has greatly impacted all of our lives, and our education and volunteer programs are no exception.
 While we can no longer host lessons in the schools or volunteer service days, we’re excited to share our weekly “Learn to Love the River” email series with you!
 Each week we will send email(s) with:

-We know that this is a tough time for many people, and we hope that the river can provide some much needed hope and distraction from all the craziness in the world.
-Even though we’re stuck at home, we’re extremely grateful for our beautiful natural resources and the communities that help protect them.
+We know that this is a tough time for many people, and we hope that the river can provide you with some much needed hope and distraction.
+Even though we’re stuck at home, we’re extremely grateful for our beautiful natural resources and the communities that help protect them!

 Learn about how our urban environments are connected to stream ecosystems, and how our day to day actions can impact local waterways.
 Use the information you learn to assess the health of a local stream.
 Use materials you have at home to create your own watershed for a fun and educational activity with your kids.
 Read a poem our Voices of the River Contest that illustrates the balance needed for our rivers!

 Issue 2 | All About Dragonflies

 This issue is all about Dragonflies!
 These little beauties are some of our favorite stream critters, learn about some of the fascinating adaptations that really set them apart.
 We also provide some guidance for you to safely go out and find some of these little bugs for yourself.
 And to wrap it all up we’ve got another inspiring poem for our Art and Poetry contest.
 We hope you enjoy and learn something new!

 Issue 3 | Weathering and Erosion